One Size Doesn’t Fit All: The Most Effective Types of Branding Strategies for Your Business

 Retail branding strategy

 Retailers are the type of brands we interact with every day.
 They can use a focused retail brand strategy to showcase their product and “corporate” identity.
 For example, when Apple stores are made, they’re made to reflect Apple’s values and the style that matches their products.
 Amazon doesn’t typically have a “retail” branding presence because most products are shipped from warehouses, but they do have physical stores for books.
 Retail branding can be complicated as each store may attempt to achieve different goals – for instance, Walmart’s goal is low prices.
-At the same time, Trader Joe’s focus on an “intimate” experience and is smaller than many of the bigger retailers in America like Walmart and Target.
+At the same time, Trader Joe’s focuses on an “intimate” experience and is smaller than many of the bigger retailers in America like Walmart and Target.
 Digital is a big part of the company’s strategy, but brick-and-mortar still has an impact – for instance, Trader Joe’s offers unique samples and fun experiences that you can’t find online.